Pupggerss/Pupggerss/README.md

 - 🔭 I'm currently learning Python and HTML, I also make PocketMine-MP plugins in PHP.
 - 📝 I write random fictional stories.
 - Thats really it 🧍‍♂️

+"And then there was @Pup —unapologetically himself, vibrant, and fearless.
+A gay Black furry whose identity stood as a banner of authenticity in a scene often cloaked in anonymity." - Trix